dineshpinto/orderbook-delta-bot/orderbook-delta-visualizer/README.md

 ### To modify parameters
 - All parameters are stored in `parameters.py/Parameters`
 - All parameters can be updated live, the server will restart automatically
+- Running the visualizer generates saves a time series (`pandas.DataFrame`) of all observed data on exit